 - Sustaining the holistic development of the dance artist;

-- Delivering supports to artists and facilitators to bring dance to diverse communities through learning, audience development and participation.
+- Bringing dance to diverse communities through learning, audience development and participation.

 Photo credit: Catherine Young, State of Exception, 2020